markvanderloo/tinytest/pkg/README.md

 All functions return an object of class `tinytests`.
-Results can be printed to screen or converted to data frame for analyses with `as.data.frame`.
+Results can be printed to screen or converted to data frame  with `as.data.frame` for analyses.
 The option `verbose` (default: `TRUE`) toggles between showing test progress in the terminal.